bhagyashri49641/Bellabeat_data_analysis/README.md

 ## STEP 4: ANALYZE
 - make sense of the given data
--refer RAnalysis file for PROCESS and ANALYZE step
+- refer RAnalysis file for PROCESS and ANALYZE step

 ## STEP 5: SHARE
 In this step, we are creating visualizations and communicating our findings based on our analysis.